 Agile Applications and Oxfordshire County Council collaborate on Agile GIS project

 “Our Planning team had been using an older Agile mapping solution for some time.
 It was reliable and functional but definitely not as easy to use as more modern GIS systems.
 We shopped around and considered the options offered by our corporate GIS supplier, but these were generally more expensive overall, especially taking services into account.
-We felt that an open source product would give us more scope for adding new web services and features in the future and that’s why we were keen to trial Agile’s new GIS”.
+We felt that this product would give us more scope for adding new web services and features in the future and that’s why we were keen to trial Agile’s new GIS”.

 Agile GIS has been up and running now for 9 months and is fully integrated with the authority’s Agile Planning system.
 As with any new implementation, there were minor issues early on.
 These were quickly ironed out by Agile’s project management team who were in constant contact with Oxfordshire’s team to ensure that testing ran smoothly.
 The authority’s planning project manager worked closely with Agile’s GIS specialist throughout to get first-hand experience of new map maintenance, export and editing features.